Rosalia Mannino Davi Assistant Director of Experiential Education Office: Career Services Campus: Manhattan

 Member of NYIT Since: 2010

-In addition, Mannino will continue to expand a successful partnership with Citizen Schools, a nonprofit organization that pairs NYIT students with knowledge and expertise in the STEM fields (science, technology, education, and math) with underserved New York City middle school students.
-During the 2011-2012 academic year, she helped recruit 12 NYIT students who volunteered as mentors on topics such as social entrepreneurship, emergency responsiveness, robotics and engineering, and web design.
+Davi is charged with expanding a successful partnership with Citizen Schools, a nonprofit organization that pairs NYIT students with knowledge and expertise in the STEM fields (science, technology, education, and math) with underserved New York City middle school students.
+She helps to recruit NYIT students who volunteer as mentors on topics such as social entrepreneurship, emergency responsiveness, robotics and engineering, and web design.

 "It is our responsibility as citizens of NYIT, and its surrounding communities, to use the skills and expertise gained in higher education to better society," she says.